heffergm/homework/proto/COMMENTS.md

 ### Usage

-- `bundle install`
+- `rake install`
-- `./proto.rb -h` will show help for a few self explanatory options, all with defaults
+- `proto -h` will show help for a few self explanatory options, all with defaults
-- `./proto.rb` will run with the defaults and return the requested data
+- `proto` will run with the defaults and return the requested data

 ### Lint

-- `bundle exec rake`
+- `rake`